daniilrobnikov/vits2/README.md

 ## Acknowledgements

 - This is unofficial repo based on [VITS2](https://arxiv.org/abs/2307.16430)
-- Text to phones converter for multiple languages is based on [phonemizer](https://github.com/bootphon/phonemizer)
+- g2p for multiple languages is based on [phonemizer](https://github.com/bootphon/phonemizer)
 - We also thank GhatGPT for providing writing assistance.

 ## References